pantheon-systems/documentation/source/content/guides/secrets/05-drupal.md

         Then, edit the `sendgrid_api` Key and change the type to "SendGrid".

-    1. Use the provided drush command to sync all of your secrets into Key entities:
+    1. Use the provided Drush command to sync all of your secrets into Key entities:
         ```bash{promptUser: user}
         terminus drush <site>.<env> -- pantheon-secrets:sync
         ```